alessiaAmitrano/alessiaAmitrano/README.md

 # Hi, I am Alessia Amitrano
 I am a front-end web developer from Italy living in London.
-I specialise in front end frameworks and animations.
+I specialise in front end development and DevOps.

-- 🔭 I’m currently working on a bunch of different projects in Angular and Vanilla Javascript
+- 🔭 I’m currently working on a bunch of different projects in React and always trying to improve the team process!
 - 🌱 I’m currently perfecting my knowledge of React and Go
 - 😄 Pronouns: They/Them
-- ⚡ Fun fact: I am a vegan and I like to paint fantasy miniatures, play videogames and Dungeons&Dragons in my spare time!
+- ⚡ Fun fact: I am a vegan and I like to paint scale models, play videogames and Dungeons&Dragons in my spare time!

 <br>